Male Rhinoplasty at a Glance

 Can male rhinoplasty be covered by Medicare?

-Functional rhinoplasty — where surgery addresses documented breathing impairment — may attract a partial Medicare rebate when specific criteria are met.
-The relevant item numbers vary depending on the technique and structures addressed.
+Functional rhinoplasty, where surgery treats documented breathing impairment, may attract a partial Medicare rebate when specific criteria are met.
+The relevant item numbers depend on the technique and the structures treated.
 Purely cosmetic rhinoplasty is not covered by Medicare or private health insurance.
-Even where a rebate applies, a significant out-of-pocket gap payment remains.
+Even where a rebate applies, a significant out-of-pocket gap remains, and a GP referral is required for any rebate.
 Dr Turner can assess your eligibility during consultation.
-A GP referral is required for any Medicare rebates to apply.

 Book a Consultation

 If you are considering male rhinoplasty, the first step is a consultation with Dr Scott J Turner at his Manly or Bondi Junction clinic in Sydney.
-He also consults in Brisbane, Canberra, Gold Coast and Newcastle.

 Contact Dr Turner’s practice to arrange your consultation.